MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/windbg-install-preview.md

 ## Installation Location

->> TBD Need to validate this with final store app distribution.
+>> TBD Need to validate that we support thisibution.

+WinDbg Preview installs to C:\Program Files\WindowsApps\Microsoft.WinDbg_Version_bit_id.
+Where the bit will be 32 bit or 64 bit and the id will be a unique identifier for the app.

-WinDbg Preview installs to %localappdata%\dbg\UI\WinDbgX.exe.
-If you're trying to copy an extension so that you can easily load it, you can copy the extension to %localappdata%\dbg\EngineExtensions\ for 64-bit extensions, or %localappdata%\dbg\EngineExtensions32 for 32-bit extensions.
+If you're trying to copy an extension so that you can easily load it, you can copy the extension to C:\Program Files\WindowsApps\Microsoft.WinDbg_Version_bit_id\dbg\EngineExtensions\ for 64-bit extensions, or C:\Program Files\WindowsApps\Microsoft.WinDbg_Version_bit_id\dbg\EngineExtensions32 for 32-bit extensions.

 ## Checking for updates